Gangaajal

 Following the release of his directorial debut Damul (1984), Jha conceived an idea for his next venture that would be titled Gangaajal, which would be about corruption and political violence.
 Jha was unfamiliar with the subject matter and had no desire to start production, and took twenty years to write the story.
 The film, announced in January 2001, was photographed by Arvind K; filming took 60 days and took place in Wai and Satara, both in Maharashtra, and sets were designed by Sukhwant Panigrahi.
 The film's soundtrack was composed by Sandesh Shandilya with lyrics by Akhilesh Sharma and a background score by the American composer Wayne Sharpe.

 Gangaajal was released on 29 August 2003.
-Its production costs were ₹4.5 crore or ₹10 crore; the film was a moderate success at the box office, became one of the highest-grossing Indian films of the year, and grossed ₹16.67 crore worldwide.
+Its production costs were ₹4.5 crore or ₹10 crore; the film became one of the highest-grossing Indian films of the year, and grossed ₹16.67 crore worldwide.
 It received widespread acclaim from critics, some of whom praised the cast's performances—generally that of Devgn—but questioned the plot's originality.
 Gangaajal received several accolades, including the National Film Award for Best Film on Other Social Issues.
 A sequel titled Jai Gangaajal was released in 2016 which under-performed, both commercially and critically.

 Plot

-The Superintendent of Police (SP) Amit Kumar (Ajay Devgn) takes charge of Tejpur, which has a high crime rate.
-In the district, the police are controlled by the don Sadhu Yadav (Mohan Joshi) and his son Sunder Yadav (Yashpal Sharma).
+The Superintendent of Police (SP) Amit Kumar takes charge of Tejpur, which has a high crime rate.
+In the district, the police are controlled by the strongman gangster Sadhu Yadav and his son Sunder Yadav.
 While travelling to the headquarters, Amit's car breaks down and he inspects the area.
 He observes professional laxity among police officials, crumbling infrastructure, outdated weaponry, lack of stationery and transport, and the dependence of officials on corrupt local contractors.

-Inspector Bachcha Yadav (Mukesh Tiwari), a stooge of Sadhu, visits Sadhu's hideout and sees the infamous local goon Nunwa.
+Inspector Bachcha Yadav, a stooge of Sadhu, visits Sadhu's hideout and sees the infamous local gangster Nunwa.
 Nunwa has killed an officer in Bachcha's department after a heated argument.
 Yadav kills Nunwa, fearing arresting him would expose the connection between Nunwa and the Tejpur police, and tells the public he was killed in an encounter.
 Amit later realises Nunwa was killed because of his relationship with Sadhu and suspends Bachcha from duty as a punishment.
 Anxious he would be transferred from Tejpur, Bachcha visits Sadhu's home to seek his help but learns Sadhu has abandoned him.

 Amit takes notice of the incident and finds Sunder has kidnapped a missing young woman.
 Amit persuades the woman's mother, who is hesitant to do so, to file a complaint with the police.
 Sensing an opportunity, Bachcha urges Amit to give him a chance.
 Bachcha lures Sunder into a factory where Amit and his men are waiting.
 After a brief scuffle, Sunder is arrested and produced in a local court.
-The woman's mother refuses to testify against Sunder after the DIG Verma (Mohan Agashe), who is loyal to Sadhu, threatens her into withdrawing her complaint.
+The woman's mother refuses to testify against Sunder after the DIG Verma, who is loyal to Sadhu, threatens her into withdrawing her complaint.
 The judge acquits Sunder because of a lack of evidence.